 Why some people can read but not spell

 Some people can read but can’t spell and there are a number of reasons for this.
 Let’s look into those reasons now.

-People that suffer from dyslexia have difficulties with phonological processing which makes it challenging for them to decode words and such can make it difficult for them to spell.
+People that suffer from dyslexia have difficulties in phonological processing which makes it challenging for them to decode words, making it even more difficult for them to spell.

 Limited exposure to written language

 As I’ve discussed above, reading does help improve spelling ability because it exposes the reader to a myriad of different words.

 People that have not been fairly exposed to language whether in reading or writing may struggle with spelling.

 This lack of exposure can be usually attributed to the lack of educational opportunities in most cases.

 People in such situations may read to a certain degree but spelling could pose a significant challenge

 because it is more mechanical and relies on spelling rules, the role of words, context, phonics, phonemes